AbinayaDevarajan/apple_hiring_challenge/README.md

 -- the problem is a graph problem
 The nodes denote the software components and the vertices will point to the other nodes having the dependencies

+"""
+The idea is to create a dependency -- adjacency matrix and resolve the dependencies in the given order
+"""